Marker Logo

 Erected 2021 by Whom it Concerns, Inc.

-Topics.
-This historical marker is listed in these topic
+Topics and series.
+This historical marker is listed

 Black Bricklayers Hall Marker (reverse) image.
 Click for full size.

-Photographed By Mark Hilton, June 13, 2021
+Photographed by Mark Hilton, June 13, 2021

 2. Black Bricklayers Hall Marker (reverse)

 Location.
 32° 22.273′ N, 86° 17.986′ W. Marker is in Montgomery, Alabama, in Montgomery County.
 It is in Centennial Hill.
-Marker is on South Union Street north of Grove Street, on the left when traveling north.
+It is on South Union Street north of Grove Street, on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 530 S Union St, Montgomery AL 36104, United States of America.
 Touch for directions.

 The Black Bricklayers Hall and the marker. image.
 Click for full size.

-Photographed By Mark Hilton, June 13, 2021
+Photographed by Mark Hilton, June 13, 2021

 3. The Black Bricklayers Hall and the marker.